quadsurf/es2015-with-babeljs/05_ES6_Proxies_Reflect_API_and_new_Data_Types.md

 ### Map

 Map is a javascript implementation of a `hash` or `hashmap`.
-Previously, we've used objects to emulate `hash` functionality in javascript, but that comes along with a handful of issues.
+Previously, we've used objects to emulate `hash` functionality in javascript, but that comes with a handful of issues.
 Only being able to use strings (now symbols also, but previously only strings) as keys, prototypical inheritance issues, and no straightforward way to determine size, for example.

 `map` has a different syntax than objects, however.
-Fetching data from a map requires you to use `get`, setting data requires using `set`, and delete needs the `delete` function.
+Fetching data from a map requires you to use `get`, setting data requires `set`, and delete needs the `delete` function.
 If you attempt to use the regular object syntax, it will 'work' but it only works because maps are still (at their root), objects.

 ```javascript
 let myMap = new Map();